 Group activities for mental health are the most effective form of psychotherapy.
-Mental health issues like depression, and anxiety becomes chronic without help.
+Mental health challenges like depression, and anxiety becomes chronic without help.
 Addictions, anger, low self-esteem, underdeveloped social skills, and the death of a loved one Can also compromise mental health.

 Group therapy is recommended by psychotherapists because it's popular among patients.
 It allows people from different backgrounds and experiences to sit together.
 And open up about their negative and positive life experiences in the presence of a therapist(s).

 Group sessions are more rewarding as compared to individual therapy.
 It gives strength to overcome mental health challenges knowing you're not alone.

 ‘’It is uncomfortable to share your thoughts and feelings in a room full of people.
 But it's encouraging how people accept and understand exactly how you feel.’’-Anonymous

 The idea of therapeutic group sessions is to engage and involve people to feel connected.
 Patients know it's normal to go through mental health challenges and they are manageable.

 Read on!
 This article is all about therapy groups, group activities, and their benefits.
 How they can help you and your family members overcome a difficult path in life.

 Group therapy involves one or more psychologists in a group of five to 15 patients.
 The groups are designed for individuals to feel inclusive and understanding.
 Some patients also take individual therapy sessions along with group sessions.
 Whereas, some only take group sessions.

 To make therapy groups work in the most effective way, they're formed based on three elements;